 Sometimes when you are writing a document in Microsoft Word you will need to hit a certain word count.
 Whether this is for an assignment at school or for a document that you are submitting to a publisher, word counts are pretty common.

 But manually counting the words in a document is slow, tedious, and very frustrating.
-Luckily Microsoft Word has a tool that can do this count for your quickly and accurately.
+Luckily Microsoft Word has a tool that can do this count for you quickly and accurately.
 Our guide below will show you where to find it.

-How to Get a Document Word Count in Microsoft Word
+How to Get a Document Word Count in Microsoft Word (guide with Pictures)

 The steps in this article were performed in Microsoft Word for Office 365, but will work in versions of Word from 2007 and up.